 MORE THAN 25 YEARS COMMITTED TO MULTILINGUALISM

-The Translation Centre for the Bodies of the European Union is an agency of the European Union.
-Established in Luxembourg in 1994, its main mission is to provide translation and related language services to the other decentralised EU agencies.
-It may also assist those EU institutions and bodies which have their own translation services when there are workload peaks or for specific projects.
-In total, the Centre translates for 70 clients.
-At the end of 2020, it had a total of 220 staff members, including officials, temporary agents and contract staff.
-It has grown steadily, hand in hand with an increasing number of official EU languages and highly specialised clients.
-Over the years, the Centre has gained considerable experience in meeting the specific needs of its clients, be these related to service types, file formats, deadlines, fields of expertise or the many possible language combinations (approx. 750).
-The Centre’s second mission is to participate in interinstitutional cooperation at EU level with a view to rationalising working methods and achieving global economies of scale.
-Since 2003, the Translation Centre has also been developing and managing the interinstitutional terminology database IATE on behalf of its institutional partners. |
+The Translation Centre for the Bodies of the European Union is a European Union agency.
+Established in Luxembourg in 1994, its main mission is to provide translation and language services to the other decentralised EU agencies.
+It occasionally also assists EU institutions and bodies who have their own translation services during peak workloads or for specific projects.
+It currently has around 200 staff, including officials, temporary agents and contract staff.
+It has grown steadily since its inception, hand in hand with an increasing number of official EU languages and highly specialised clients.
+The Centre has gained considerable experience in meeting its clients’ specific needs, be these related to service type, file format, deadline, field of expertise or a wide range of language combinations.
+Today, the Centre provides a wide range of language services, meeting the diverse needs of its numerous partners.
+See the full list of our partners The Centre’s second mission is to participate in interinstitutional cooperation at EU level with a view to rationalising working methods and achieving economies of scale.
+For example, since 2003, the Translation Centre has also developed and managed the interinstitutional terminology database IATE on behalf of its institutional partners. |

 |